immersve/immersve-docs/docs/guides/custodial wallets/card-lifecycle.md

 Immersve supports physical card issuance and manufacture via the card creation API operation.
 Immersve do not ourselves produce physical cards; rather we integrate with card manufacturers who handle physical card production, personalization and shipping.
 As a client, you can request to create a physical card using the Immersve APIs.
 Immersve then includes the particulars of the newly-created card within an embossing file and sends it to your chosen card manufacturer partner for personalization.

+Card shipping address is retrieved from the person address set via the [Accounts (Custodial)](/api-reference/accounts-custodial) API.
+When a shipping address is not set for an account, home address will be used by default.

 ```mermaid
 flowchart LR
     Create_card([Create card])-->Generate_card([Generate card])